-- The law requires us to base our payment on an amount the "equivalent Medicare amount" set by Medicare's rules for what Medicare would pay, not on the actual charge. - You are responsible for your applicable deductibles and coinsurance under this Plan. - You are not responsible for any charges greater than the equivalent Medicare amount; we will show that amount on the Explanation of Benefits (EOB) form that we send you. - The law prohibits a hospital from collecting more than the "equivalent Medicare amount".
+- The law requires us to base our payment on an amount the "equivalent Medicare amount" set by Medicare's rules for what Medicare would pay, not on the actual charge. - You are responsible for your applicable deductibles, coinsurance, or copayments under this Plan. - You are not responsible for any charges greater than the equivalent Medicare amount; we will show that amount on the explanation of benefits (EOB) form that we send you. - The law prohibits a hospital from collecting more than the "equivalent Medicare amount".